mania7539/articles/_posts/2017-10-12--react-js-with-express-server.md

 var express = require('express')
 var app = express()

-app.set('port', (process.env.PORT || 3000))
+// set your server port number to 3000 as below app.set('port', (process.env.PORT || 3000))

 // this make /build as the default source directory